Cleichleiter/technical-kb/kb/active-directory/Interpreting-Active-Directory-Security-Findings-and-Severity-Levels.md

-Environmental risk
+\### Environmental Risk

-A condition that weakens security posture but may be controlled by other factors (process, monitoring, isolation).
+A condition that weakens security posture but may be controlled by other factors such as process, monitoring, or isolation.

-Exploitable risk
+\### Exploitable Risk

 A condition that can be realistically abused given common attacker access patterns.